Rene Rast has been confirmed as the second driver in Audi’s factory LMDh line-up, alongside Nico Müller.

 In 2018 and 2019, Rast also formed part of Mazda Team Joest’s factory DPi effort in the IMSA WeatherTech Sportscar Championship.
 He made a total of four starts for the team in the enduros, including two appearances in the Rolex 24 at Daytona, as well as the Twelve Hours of Sebring and Six Hours of Watkins Glen.

-Audi’s LMDh effort is currently scheduled for a 2022 rollout, with the racing debut planned for the Rolex 24 at Daytona.
-Audi’s new top prototype will be built around the same Multimatic used by fellow VAG brand Porsche.
+Audi’s LMDh effort is currently scheduled for a 2022 rollout, with the racing debut planned for the Rolex 24 at Daytona in 2023.
+Audi’s new top prototype will be built around the same Multimatic chassis used by fellow VAG brand Porsche.